msemtd/berry/packages/gatsby/content/advanced/rulebook.md

 ## Published packages should avoid using `npm run` in their scripts

 **Why?** This is a tricky one ... basically, it boils down to: package managers are not interchangeable.
 Using one package manager on a project installed by another is a recipe for troubles, as they follow different configuration settings and rules.
 For example, Yarn offers a hook system that allows its users to track which scripts are executed and how much time they take.
-Because `npm run` wouldn't know how to call these hooks, they would get ignore, leading to frustrating experiences for your consumers.
+Because `npm run` wouldn't know how to call these hooks, they would get ignored, leading to frustrating experiences for your consumers.

 **Solution:** While not the most esthetically pleasing option, the most portable one at the moment is to simply replace `npm run <name>` (or `yarn run <name>`) in your postinstall scripts and derived by the following: